Are you looking for our Big SUMMER Wind Orchestra and Choir? Join us on 21st June!

 Contact us well in advance and we can look over our sheet music collection together, to see what will work best.

-If you want to swap between related instruments, you can choose about this!
+If you want to swap between related instruments, you can choose freely.

 We receive many messages such as "have signed up with flute, let me know if you would rather I play picc", or similar across the band.